 Which Trump Should Be Believed On Overturning Roe v.
 Wade?

 President Trump has vowed not to ask prospective members of the Supreme Court about their views on Roe v.
-Wade, the basis for legal abortion nationwide since 1973 and the most widely discussed legal case in America in the last half century.
+Wade, the basis for legal abortion nationwide since 1973 and the most widely discussed legal case in America in the past half-century.

 President Trump also made a rather different promise to voters in 2016 in his third televised debate with Hillary Clinton.
 He said Roe would be overturned if he got to change the balance on the court: